azat/chdig/README.md

 And there is a huge bunch of [TODOs](TODO.md#checklist) (right now it is too huge to include it here).

+**Note, this it is in a pre-alpha stage, so everything can be changed (keyboard shortcuts, views, color schema and of course features)**

 ### Installation

 Prerequisites: